First up, we want to remind you to get your flower orders in NOW! to make sure you’ve got your gift list covered in time for Mother’s Day!

 Fresh flowers are always a great gift and we expect they’ll be popular yet again this year.
 Perhaps, though, you might consider a living alternative.
 Long-lasting and full of life and colour, consider a unique dish garden or one of our huge selection of succulents and flowering plants to keep mom thinking of you for months and years to come.

-Is mom a chocolate lover?
-Sneak one of our lovely chocolate flowers into her bouquet or gift wrapping!
+Is mom a chocolate or sweets lover?
+Sneak one of our lovely chocolate treats or fresh, homemade fudge into her bouquet or gift wrapping!

 So many great gift ideas, so be sure to stop in and check out all the wonderful things we have in the shop.
-Flowers, plants, home decor, or maybe a workshop to inspire her creativity!
+Plants, home decor, chocolate and homemade fudge treats, and flowers, of course!

 Happy Mother’s Day!